Curriculum Structure and Goals:

 I. Attention to individual spiritual growth and maturity

-This is the most important role of the disciple.
-Along with the encouragement and instruction from the course, every disciple is expected to do their part by establishing their own spiritual canon and working on their personal relationship with the Holy Trinity.
-The disciple is expected to have a fully integrated Orthodox Christian life which means being consistent in behavior across all aspects of life (church, work, family, social, etc.) and striving to live a life of purity and holiness pleasing to God.
+This is the most important role of the participant.
+Along with the encouragement and instruction from the course, every participant is expected to do their part by working on their personal relationship with the Holy Trinity.

 II.
 Attendance and participation in weekly class meetings

-The class will meet weekly on Tuesday nights from 7:30pm-9:00pm.
-All disciples are expected to show up on time and attend all classes in person.
+The class will meet weekly on Monday nights from 7:30pm-9:00pm, Monday, January 9, 2017 and end on June 26, 2017, in the basement of the chapel.
+All participants are expected to show up on time and attend all classes in person.
 If you need to miss a class (only for unexpected or unusual circumstances) you must tell the coordinator before hand and make up the class by listening to the lecture online and submitting a summary and completing whatever homework is required for that week.
-If the summary is not submitted by the following Tuesday it is considered an unexcused absence.
-There will only be 2 unexcused absences allowed per semester.
+If the summary is not submitted by the following Monday it is considered an unexcused absence.

 III.
 Attendance and participation on weekend sessions

-There are expected to be 2-3 Saturday sessions/workshops or seminars per semester.
-Disciples are expected to attend these events.
+There may potentially be 2-3 Saturday sessions/workshops per semester.
+Participants are expected to attend these events.